 The artificial light had to ensure high quality colour rendition, when in absence of daylight, and necessary illuminance levels for comfort when performing such demanding visual tasks as hand-sewing, confronting materials colours or inserting the famously praised details in the garments and accessories of the French Maison.

-A blend and balance of daylight and artificial light together with architectural details resulted in a high standards workspace, with all auxillary spaces properly illuminated, together with a Representation Dior landmark spaces, for client meetings or presentations of the collections.
+A blend and balance of daylight and artificial light together with architectural details resulted in a high standards workspace lighting system, together with all auxiliary spaces properly illuminated, together with a Representation Dior landmark spaces, for client meetings or presentations of the collections.

 From the welcoming sinuous staircase illuminated subtly passing to the tables showered with daylight-artificial light, the main goal is always underlining the elegance of the brand with high quality lighting, more integrated as possible.